 The opportunity to build healthy, fulfilling lives for ourselves and our families is in jeopardy.
 Systemic racial injustice, a widening wealth gap, and a shortage of homes people can afford are affecting our livelihoods and threatening what we love about California.
 Roadmap Home 2030 is the first comprehensive, evidence-based plan to address the root causes of housing insecurity and homelessness in California.
-If we choose to act now, we can protect what we love about California while making it a healthier, happier, and more equitable place to live.
+If we act now, we can protect what we love about California while making it a healthier, happier, and more equitable place to live.

 The Roadmap Home 2030 is a bold, long-term plan to create the future we want for California by building affordable homes, protecting low-income renters, ending homelessness, and advancing racial equity and economic inclusion.